rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 The next step includes the pre-installation checks and a readout of recommended settings.
 These checks are in place to make sure that your server is capable of hosting Joomla 2.5 natively.
 If any of these checks (point 1) come up missing, you'll need to correct the issue prior to continuing the installation process.

 In the **Recommended Settings** section (point 2) under the primary pre-installation check, a series of server-side settings options are checked and displayed for you.
-These options aren't required to run Joomla, but are recommended if you want to get the most out of your experience.
+These options are not required to run Joomla, but are recommended if you want to get the most out of your experience.
 Once you've confirmed the data on this page, you can hit the **Next** button to continue.

 ![][installation_j25_3]